sortingthoughts/st-documentation/README.md

-# st-documentation
-Documentation of the Sorting Thoughts app
+# Documentation project of the Sorting Thoughts app

+- Desktop version (macOS and Windows)
+- iOS version